butterwaffle/VTK/README.markdown

 * Take care of destruction on program exit to make valgrind happy.
 * Fix `vtkObject::GetClassDescriptor( char* className )` since it may
   not work with changes required to work around lazy dynamic library loading.
+* Implement `MIN`, `MAX`, `ENUM`, and `DEFAULT` keywords and parsing of vector values.
+* Think about better (bulk, non-component-wise) access to vector members.
+  For instance, we could have a signature like
+        vtkVariantArray* arr;
+        vtkMemberDescriptor* mdesc;
+        vtkObject* cls;
+        mdesc->GetValue( cls, arr );
+  at a minimum.
+At best, we might support
+        double vals[3];
+        vtkMemberDescriptor* mdesc;
+        vtkObject* cls;
+        mdesc->GetValue( cls, vals );
+  where it would be assumed that you allocate `vals` to the correct size or larger.
+* Need a way to get the class descriptor for a particular member because right now it's impossible to know which members belong to a superclass and which belong to the class itself.